Anara-hayat/lab-3/README.md

 this line is added locally to repeat the above process This line was updated locally at the same time
-Another line s added to readme.md for resetting commits
+Another line s added to readme.md for resetting commits Created a small change in the file
+Realzed to forget change this file